unoplatform/Uno.CodeGen/doc/Immutable Generation.md

 1. The class needs to be partial - because generated code will augment it.
 1. Restrictions:
    * **No default constructor allowed**
-     (this won't work with _Newtownsoft's JSON.NET_ - that's intentional!)
+     (this won't work with [Newtownsoft's JSON.NET](https://www.newtonsoft.com/json)
+	 - that's intentional: You need to deserialize the builder instead)
    * **No property setters allowed** (even `private` ones): properties should be _read only_, even for the class itself.
    * **No fields allowed** (except static fields, but that would be weird).